SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

     }
     ```

-    Notice that a dependency called `spaceflight-model` has been added.
-This is how we can reference the CDS data model held in a separate Git repository.
+    Notice that an NPM dependency called `spaceflight-model` has been added.
+This is how we can reference a CDS data model held in a separate Git repository.

     For a full explanation of what these instructions do, please read [How to Consume a CDS Data Model from a Different Git Repository](./consumeRemoteDataModel.md)